XD-DENG/Spark-ML-Intro/README.md

 -1 3:1 6:1 17:1 27:1 35:1 40:1 57:1 63:1 69:1 73:1 74:1 76:1 81:1 103:1
 -1 1:1 7:1 16:1 22:1 36:1 42:1 56:1 62:1 67:1 73:1 74:1 76:1 79:1 83:1
 ```
 The indices in it are not continuous.
 What's wrong?
 Actually the missing features are all 0.
 For example, in the first row, feature 1, 2, 4-10, 12-13, ... are all zero-values.
-This design is for the sake of memory usage.
-It would help improve the efficiency of the program if the data are sparse (containing quite many zero-values).
+This design is partially for the sake of memory usage.
+It would help improve the efficiency of the our programs if the data are sparse (containing quite many zero-values).

-#### How many trees we should have (`numTrees`)
+##### Point 2: How many trees we should have (`numTrees`)

 This argument determines how many trees we build in a random forest.
 Increasing the number of trees will decrease the variance in predictions, and improve the model’s test accuracy.
 At the same time, training time will increaseroughly linearly in the number of trees.

-Personally, I would say 400-500 is a 'safe' choice.
+Personally, I would recommend 400-500 as a 'safe' choice.

-#### How many features to use (`featureSubsetStrategy`)
+##### Point 3: How many features to use (`featureSubsetStrategy`)

-As we mentioned above, the very unique charactristic of *random forest* is that in each tree we use a subset of all features (predictors).
-Then how many features should we use in each tree model? we can set `featureSubsetStrategy="auto"` of course, but we may want to tune it in some situations.
+As we mentioned above, the very unique charactristic of *random forest* is that in each tree we use a subset of features (predictors) instead of using all of them.
+Then, how many features should we use in each tree model? we can set `featureSubsetStrategy="auto"` of course so that the function we called will help us configure automatically, but we may want to tune it in some situations.
 Decreasing this number will speed up training, but can sometimes impact performance if too low [2].

+For the function `RandomForest.trainClassifier` in PySaprk , argument `featureSubsetStrategy` supports“auto” (default), “all”, “sqrt”, “log2”, “onethird”.
+If “auto” is set, this parameter is set based on numTrees: if numTrees == 1, set to “all”; if numTrees > 1 (forest) set to “sqrt” [3].

 Usually, given the number of features is `p`, we use `p/3` features in each model when building a random forest for regression, and use `sqrt(p)` features in each model if a random forest is built for classification [1].

-#### What is 'gini' --- the measures used to grow the trees
+##### Point 4: What is 'gini' --- the measures used to grow the trees (`impurity`)

-TO-DO
+`impurity` argument helps determine the criterion used for information gain calculation, and in PySpark the supported values are “gini” (recommended) or “entropy” [3].
+Since random forest is some kind of *greedy algorithm*, we can say that `impurity` helps determine what is the objective function when the algorithm makes each decisions.

+The most commonly used measures for this are just **Gini Index** and *Cross-entropy*, corresponding to the two supported values for `impurity` argument.